FredrikPedersen/Plain_Old_Java/Java Certification Preparation/Java SE 11 Developer 1Z0-819 OCP Course/README.md

 You can break out of a nested loop from a nested loop.
 You can also completely break out of the parent loop from the nested loop.

+## 4 Arrays

+An array can be one dimensional, two dimensional or multi-dimensional representing a matrix of data.
+Note that "true support" of multi-dimensional arrays is not supported, but Java offers an array of arrays to support a multi-dimensional structure.

+You can store a subclass object in an array, declare dto be the type of the superclass or interface, supporting polymorphism.

+### Array Declaration and Initialization